 Shot on a Mamiya 645 in 2012, Spaces is a series of 5 images that explores my relationship to Punggol park and the emotions it triggers in me.

-Loneliness, emptiness, nostalgia and how time seem to pass in an instant; the work also explores my various viewpoints of the park with time and space, and the interconnecting relationship between the elements.
-Images captures the stillness of time yet there seem to be a pull in the images that something in the space is missing; the identity and non conformity of the faceless being?
+Loneliness, emptiness, nostalgia and how time seems to pass in an instant; the work also explores my various viewpoints of the park with time and space and the interconnecting relationship between the elements.
+Images captures the stillness of time yet there seem to be a pull in the images that something in the space is missing; the identity and non-conformity of the faceless being?

 Or perhaps even the lack of beings itself.

 PS: If the above confuses you, don’t worry.
 It confuses the shit out of me too.

 I’m not the biggest fan of contemporary visual arts; sometimes I feel like they are put on this Earth to make me feel stupid.